 The official loan policy for the Department of Mineral Sciences is currently being revised.
 This page offers general guidance only.
 Current borrowers should always adhere to the specific terms of their loan agreement.

 To request one or more specimens for loan, please contact the appropriate collection manager with the following information:

-- a brief description of the research project for which you need the specimens
+- a brief but sufficiently detailed description of the research project for which you need the specimens

 - the catalog numbers of specific specimens, if known, or a description of the type of specimen you need and any preparations you require (such as polished thin sections)